v-rajagt/IntuneDocs/intune/apps/apps-windows-edge.md

 - Any pre-installed versions of Microsoft Edge *version 77 and later* for **developer** and **beta** channels in user context will be overwritten with Edge installed in system context.

 ## Add an app to Intune
-You can add a Microsoft Store app to Intune using the following steps:
+You can add a Microsoft Edge version 77 and later to Intune using the following steps:

 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).
 2. In the **Intune** pane, select **Client apps** > **Apps** > **Add**.